Close Icon

 The summit of Moel Siabod in the distance

-If you’re looking for a classic Snowdonia peak, without the crowds, then Moel Siabod is the mountain for you.
+If you’re looking for a classic climbing experience without the crowds, then Moel Siabod is the Snowdonia mountain for you.
 Located approximately 10km east of Snowdon, sitting above the village of Betws-y-Coed, Moel Siabod is part of the Moelwynion mountain range.

 The route to its summit and back takes around 4-5 hours and can be completed by the whole family.
 From enchanting forests, idyllic lakes and even a few exposed rocky scrambles, Moel Siabod has it all.
 Plus, the views of Snowdonia National Park from the summit are well worth the hike!